Imran Khan condemns Israeli airstrikes in Gaza - ExBulletin

 Imran Khan condemns Israeli airstrikes in Gaza

-Israeli forces again launched airstrikes against beleaguered Palestinians, including children, in Gaza, violating all international laws.
-Israel is trying to use its enormous military power to subjugate the Palestinian people and eliminate those who defend their rights and an end to the Israeli occupation
+ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) President Imran Khan has strongly condemned Israeli forces’ airstrikes against besieged Palestinians, including children in Gaza.
+The PTI chairman, in a forceful statement on Saturday, said that Israeli forces had launched airstrikes against the Palestinians. in outright violation of all international laws.
+He said Israel was trying to use its enormous military power to subjugate the Palestinian people and eliminate those who defend their rights and an end to the Israeli occupation.
+We stand with the brave Palestinian people and call on world powers to break their silence and take action. against the Israeli atrocities committed against the Palestinian people, he added.
+The PTI President reaffirmed that peace can only come from a viable two-state solution.

+Previous PostErdoan Says He Told Putin To Hold Meeting With Zelensky In TrkiyeNext PostPakistan Navy Ship Taimur Visits Malaysia, Participates In Bilateral Naval Exercise

 Sources